GabeScott/standard-works-vault/General Conference/2000 April - The Stake President.md

 # The Stake President

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2000 General Conference*

+>*Stake presidents have been called under the same inspiration under which the General Authorities were called.
+I pray for these, my beloved brethren, that the Spirit of the Lord will rest upon them.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/04/the-stake-president?lang=eng)

 It now becomes my pleasure to share with you a few remarks.
 First, thank you for being here.
 I’ve never seen anything like this.
 I should have brought my binoculars to see how you in the upper balcony look.
 I’ve counted five empty seats in this entire hall.
 What a pleasure it is to be here.

 My brethren, what a wonderful thing is the priesthood of God.
 There is nothing to compare with it.
 It is received only by the laying on of hands by those in authority to bestow it.
 In this dispensation, that bestowal goes back to John the Baptist and the Lord’s Apostles Peter, James, and John.
 They came to earth and physically laid their hands on the heads of Joseph Smith and Oliver Cowdery and with audible voices spoke words of bestowal of this wondrous power.
-Since then every man who has received it has done so through the laying on of hands by one who received it in turn in the same manner traced back to its original bestowal.
+Since then every man who has received it has done so through the laying on of hands by one who received it in turn in the same manner, traced back to its original bestowal.

 It is classless.
 Every worthy man, regardless of nationality, ethnic background, or any other factor, is eligible to receive the priesthood.
 His obedience to the commandments of God becomes the determining factor.
 Its bestowal is based only on worthiness before the Lord.